liang108/pyChess/README.md

 TODO:
 - Break up checkMoves() into reusable parent functions

-This is my implementation of the classic game of chess in Python.
-Some features:
+This is my implementation of the classic game of chess using Pygame.
-* Pieces have logic
-* Command line input to move pieces
-* Reset function

-This program can be run as a Jupyter notebook.
-I used VS Code's Jupyter extension to run it.

 Here is a preview: